 Of course, I understand the anger of the tea party members.
 Uncertain economic conditions always result in dissatisfaction with the government in charge.
 The problem is that the recession began during the previous administration.
 And while it certainly worsened for the first year of Obama's term, there are now signs that the economy is slowly improving.
 If you are going to assign blame or praise to the president for our economy's condition then don't you have to now give credit where you previously gave blame?

 There is also much talk in the movement about deficit spending.
 Certainly, yearly deficits cannot continue to top $1 trillion per year.
 But tax receipts always take a downturn in a recession.
 Our national deficit doubled during President Bush's eight years in the White House and would most likely be as large regardless of who had won in 2008.
 I say this with some confidence based on a quick look at how we are spending our tax dollars.
-If you can imagine federal expenditures as a pie chart, by far the biggest slices are monies spent on national defense, social security and Medicare.
-Until we are ready to seriously talk about reducing these areas of spending, deficits will continue to mount.

 And then there is the link to the original tea party, taxes.
 Strangely, however, most of the middle class paid less federal taxes in 2009.
 I know that I did.
-The fact is, if we want to bridge the gap between receipts and expenses, and we don't want to reduce spending in the 3 biggest areas of expense, then don't we need to consider raising taxes?
+The fact is, if we want to bridge the gap between receipts and expenses, and we don't want to reduce spending in the three biggest areas of expense, then don't we need to consider raising taxes?
 And if we must move in that direction, don't we need to raise taxes on people who are in the best position to give some more?

 I would rather not have to raise taxes at all, but I don't understand a movement allegedly comprised of everyday, middle class working Americans who don't realize that their buying power has been eroded in the last few decades while the rich have seen a net increase in their worth.
 Am I wrong to wonder how the people with the most have been able to distract the people who are suffering because of the growing inequality of income?
 Am I delusional to think that perhaps the entire tea party movement is one big distraction engineered by the rich and powerful to keep the real problems off the table?
 Is the fact that it has been fully eighteen months since the near wall street collapse and we still don't have financial reform enough proof?